Emmerdale: United Kingdom

 On 8 July 2009, ITV announced that they were to revamp their schedule yet again.
 This time, Emmerdales Tuesday hour-long episode was reduced back down to 30 minutes, and replaced with a second Thursday episode.
 Emmerdale and EastEnders ratings improved due to this, with Emmerdale getting 7.7 million, its highest in over 6 months, on 1 October 2009.
 Between April and August 2019, ITV began airing an additional episode on Tuesdays at 8pm, bringing the total number of episodes a week to seven, but it was reduced back to six due to the heavy amount of filming for cast and crew involved.
 In March 2020, due to the effects of the COVID-19 pandemic, filming was suspended, and the episodes transmitted per week were decreased to three on Mondays, Wednesdays and Fridays.
 For three weeks of June 2020, two episodes of Emmerdale were transmitted per week in order to preserve episodes.
 At the end of June, episodes returned to three per week.
 In September, Emmerdale returned to its regular transmission count of six weekly episodes.
 In January 2022, it was announced that after 32 years, Emmerdales transmission time would move to 7:30 pm, due to the ITV Evening News receiving a longer duration, with Thursday's episodes merged into one hour-long slot.
 The new scheduling began on Monday 7 March 2022.
 The change meant that Emmerdale once again clashed with EastEnders, this time being a daily occurrence.

-From 2026 onwards, Emmerdales scheduling is again set to change.
-It was confirmed that half an hour of content would be dropped from the schedule.
-Another change was the timeslot, with the soap set to air every weekday at 8 pm for 30 minutes, with Coronation Street airing afterwards.
-ITV's Managing Director of Media and Entertainment Kevin Lygo explained: "research insights show us that soap viewers are increasingly looking to the soaps for their pacey storytelling.
+In February 2025, ITV announced that Emmerdale and Coronation Street would each air as half-hour episodes on weekdays beginning January 2026, with the two programmes becoming part of an 8 pm "soap power hour"; an ITV executive explained that "soap viewers are increasingly looking to the soaps for their pacey storytelling.
 Streaming-friendly, 30 minute episodes better provide the opportunity to meet viewer expectations for storyline pace, pay-off and resolution."
+Episodes will continue to premiere on ITVX prior to their television broadcast.